-Domain Performance Level Scores
+ELPA21 General Domain Performance Level Scores

-Reading Level 3 - Score Range: 514-591 - When reading grade- appropriate text, the D !
-B Donald Broadellan Domain Performance Level Domain Description student at Level 3 is working on identifying frequently used words and phrases, responding to questions about key details from read-alouds of texts and dialogues, responding to questions about familiar topics, and answering questions to help determine the meaning of some words 7 Listening 4 When listening, the student at Level 4 is working on: identifying, gathering and sequencing information from an oral presentation; identifying main points and retelling key details in complex stories and longer presentations; determining the meaning of advanced vocabulary, drawing conclusions based on convertations.
-Reading 3 When reading grade-appropriate text, the student at Level 3 is working on: identifying main idea and some key details; responding to questions; understanding the meaning of content vocabulary and less common words and expressions to make meaning of text; beginning to understand how word structures affect meaning.
-Speaking 2 When speaking, the student at Level 2 is working on: responding to basic questions about familiar texts and topics and participating in short conversations; delivering basic oral presentations about familiar texts and topics; communicating basic information; recounting two sequential events and using linking words to connect ideas; producing simple sentences and using common word choices; expressing opinions on familiar topics.
-Writing 2 When writing, the student at Level 2 is working on: creating words by filling in a missing letter; composing words, phrases, and simple sentences related to prompt; recognizing and using frequently occurring parts of speech; choosing basic words to communicate meaning. and phrases in read-alouds.
+Reading Level 3 Score Range: 514-591 When reading grade- appropriate text, the 7 Domain Performance Level Domain Description student at Level 3 is working on identifying frequently used words and phrases, responding to questions about key details from read-alouds of texts and dialogues, responding to questions about familiar topics, and answering questions to help determine the meaning of some words and phrases in read-alouds.
+Listening 4 When listening, the student at Level 4 is working on: identifying, gathering and sequencing information from an oral presentation; identifying main points and retelling key details in complex stories and longer presentations; determining the meaning of advanced vocabulary, drawing conclusions based on conversations.
+Reading 3 When reading grade-appropriate text, the student at Level 3 is working on: identifying main idea and some key details; responding to questions; understanding the meaning of content vocabulary and less common words and expressions to make meaning of text. beginning to understand how word structures affect meaning.
+Speaking 2 When speaking, the student at Level 2 is working on: responding to basic questions about familiar texts and topics and participating in short conversations, delivering basic oral presentations about familiar texts and topics; communicating basic information; recounting two sequential events and using linking words to connect ideas; producing simple sentences and using common word choices; expressing opinions on familiar topics.
+Writing 2 When writing, the student at Level 2 is working on: creating words by filling in a missing letter; composing words, phrases, and simple sentences related to prompt; recognizing and using frequently occurring parts of speech; choosing basic words to communicate meaning. and pinases in read-alouds.

 Note.
 The number noted in the "Performance Level" column represents the student's performance level in a particular domain.
-The domain descriptions correspond to the achievement level descriptors (ALDs) for each domain and give us information about the student's academic language abilities.
+The domain descriptions correspond to the Reporting performance level descriptors (PLDs) for each domain and give us information about the student's academic language abilities.

-What are ELPA21 Achievement Level Descriptors?
+What Are ELPA21 General Reporting Performance Level Descriptors?

-The Achievement Level Descriptors (ALDs) describe what ELs' language usage looks like at each proficiency level as they progress toward independent participation in grade-appropriate activities.
-The domain performance description on the ISR corresponds to the ALD for that particular domain and grade level.
-For example, an examination of the summative domain scale scores in conjunction with the ALDs provides information on within-domain level performance.
+The ELPA21 general reporting performance level descriptors (PLDs), formerly known as achievement level descriptors (ALDs), describe what ELs' language usage looks like at each proficiency level as they progress toward independent participation in grade-appropriate activities.
+The domain performance description on the ISR corresponds to the PLD for that particular domain and grade level.
+For example, an examination of the summative domain scale scores in conjunction with the PLDs provides information on within-domain level performance.

-What are Some Considerations for Interpreting Results?
+What Are Some Considerations for Interpreting Results?